 When recession bites and financial markets struggle, it’s often young people who are worst affected.
 Job opportunities dry up and the few employers who are interviewing can take their pick of experienced candidates who don’t come with the training needs of a young person, fresh out of school.
 For many young people, Universal Credit will be the only option until they are lucky enough to catch their first break.

-This half-day course will explore the complex rules around when and how a young person is able to access Universal Credit, the conditions that are associated with a claim and how volunteering, one off earnings, grants and, eventually, wages affect a Universal Credit claim.
+This full- day course will explore the complex rules around when and how a young person is able to access Universal Credit, the conditions that are associated with a claim and how volunteering, one off earnings, grants and, eventually, wages affect a Universal Credit claim.

 - Which young people can claim UC

 - Which elements of UC are available to young people

 - How does work, volunteering or study affect a UC claim?